schrosis/blade-sql/README.md

 ## Introduction

-blade-sql supports the generation and execution of SQL using Blade, Laravel's template engine
+blade-sql provides the generation and execution of SQL using Blade, Laravel's template engine

 When you want to write a complex SQL with more than 100 rows, isn't it hard to write it in the query builder?
 Sometimes you want to write raw SQL for tuning purposes